 - While the muffins are still warm, brush the tops with melted butter.
 In a small bowl, mix together the sugar and cinnamon, then generously sprinkle over each muffin.

-*Buttermilk: You can make your own buttermilk but adding 1 tablespoon of white vinegar to 1 cup of regular milk.
+Buttermilk: You can make your own buttermilk but adding 1 tablespoon of white vinegar or fresh lemon juice to 1 cup of regular milk.
 Leave to sit for a few minutes and then use as per normal.
 It works great in this muffin recipe.